Nelson W. Winbush

-Nelson Wyman Winbush (born 1929) is an educator, who is notable as one of a handful of African-American members of the Sons of Confederate Veterans (SCV), and for his controversial views, such as his support of the modern display of the Confederate flag.
+Nelson Wyman Winbush (born 1929) is an American educator and Civil War historian.
+He is one of a few African-American members of the Sons of Confederate Veterans and is known for his controversial views, such as his support of the modern display of the Confederate flag.

 Early life and education

 Winbush was born in Ripley, Tennessee, in the Mississippi Delta region, to Isaac and Ganelle Nelson Winbush.
 His siblings included brothers Robert and Harold, and sisters Mary and Dorothy Jean.
 His family grew up in the house built in 1908 by his maternal grandfather Louis Napoleon Nelson.
-As Nelson lived until 1934, Winbush had a few years as a young boy to absorb his vivid first-person accounts of slavery and service as an enslaved person under his masters, ER and Sidney Oldham, while the brothers served in the Confederate Army during the American Civil War.
+As Nelson lived until 1934, Winbush had a few years as a young boy to absorb his vivid first-person accounts of slavery and service as an enslaved person under his enslavers, ER and Sidney Oldham, while the brothers served in the Confederate States Army during the American Civil War.

-Louis Napoleon Nelson, Grandfather
+Louis Napoleon Nelson, grandfather

 Louis Napoleon Nelson (1847–1934) was an enslaved cook and body servant during the American Civil War.
 In 1862, Louis was a 14-year-old illiterate slave on James and Helen C. Oldham's plantation in Lauderdale County, Tennessee.

-The Oldham's were a prominent Episcopalian family who owned over 40 slaves.
+The Oldhams were a prominent Episcopalian family who owned over 40 slaves.
 Nelson was one of 19 enslaved children under the age of 16 on the plantation according to the United States Census (1860 Slave Schedule).
 James and Helen had 3 sons, E.R.
 (18), Sidney (16), and James (12).